CrossRoadsOptics/crossroadoptics.github.io/metrics.md

 <img src="/img/harveynight_highlight_f1.png" width="300" alt="A close call incident between during an unprotected left-turn">
 <img src="/img/harveynight_highlight_f2.png" width="300" alt="A close call incident between during an unprotected left-turn">
 </center>
 Crash statistics are currently available on most roadways but this statistic alone does not tell the whole story.
 Near-collision events are more frequent and their analysis is as valuable as actual crash statistics in detecting systemic safety problems.
-By looking at near misses, we can better understand the safety of an intersection **before** someone is injured.
+By looking at near misses, we can evaluate the safety of an intersection before injuries occur.